jasp-stats/jaspFrequencies/inst/help/BinomialTestBayesian.md

 - Test value: The proportion of the variable under the null hypothesis.
 By default, this is set to 0.5.

-#### Hypothesis
+#### Alt.
+Hypothesis
+- Direction
   - *&ne; Test value*: Two-sided alternative hypothesis that the proportion is not equal to test value.
   - *&gt; Test value*: One-sided alternative hypothesis that the proportion is larger than the test value.
   - *&lt; Test value*: One-sided alternative hypothesis that the proportion is smaller than the test value.

+- Prior: **Beta** parameters *a* and *b* for the prior distribution under the alternative hypothesis.
+By default they are set to '1' each.
+This corresponds to a uniform prior distribution.
+See Learn Bayes module for more information and alternatives.

 #### Bayes Factor
 - BF<sub>10</sub>: By selecting this option, the Bayes factor will show evidence for the alternative hypothesis relative to the null hypothesis.
 This option is selected by default.